abstractmachines/dotfiles/README.md

 ## TODO List aliases
+- [ ] make a functional do while loop w different functions to install nvm, then close PR.

-- [ ] git autocomplete CLI
+- [ ] PR: git autocomplete CLI

-- [ ] Uninstall Node from homebrew installation.
+- [ ] PR: Uninstall Node from homebrew installation.
 We're using it via nvm.
 Look this up!

-- [ ] symlinx() : TODO loop through gitconfig and gitignore in this diretory (copy those files over to symlinked home dir)
+- [ ] PR: ymlinx() : TODO loop through gitconfig and gitignore in this diretory (copy those files over to symlinked home dir)

 - [ ] PATH: VSCode binary

+PR: Colors
 - [ ] Set a color scheme like Ham Vocke.
 - [ ] Screenfetch on new mac
 - [ ] Image of script running (dotfiles kitteh)